Police Say A Road Rage Incident Led To The Death Of A Muslim Teenager In Virginia

 Officer Tawny Wright, a spokesperson for the Fairfax County Police Department, confirmed some of the details of Ibrahim's account.

 "Something upset the man and he got out of his car and went after them" during the altercation, Wright said.
 "The missing teen was the closest one to him.
-He assaulted her," Wright said, adding that the group tended to separate after the suspect chased them.
+He assaulted her."

-She did not say who initiated the altercation, but said that police were looking into what the sparked the dispute between the suspect and the teens.
+She did not say who initiated the altercation, but said police were looking into what the sparked the dispute.

 Wright did not confirm if Torres was drunk, but said that it was part of their investigation and police were looking to see if "it was a contributing factor."

-Immigration officials said they want to investigate Torres, who is a US citizen from El Salvador, after he has been released from custody.
-Immigration and Customs enforcement said that they had had no previous encounters with him.

-“On June 19, ICE lodged a detainer on Darwin Martinez Torres, a citizen and national of El Salvador, with the Adult Detention Center in Fairfax, Virginia," Carissa Cutrell, a spokeswoman for ICE, said in a statement.
-"ICE lodges detainers on aliens who have been arrested on local criminal charges when the agency has probable cause to believe an alien is removable from the United States."

 Yufra Abdelmuid, a family friend of Hassanen who has been helping the family plan the funeral, also told BuzzFeed News that Torres appeared to be drunk.
-However, her account of how the altercation began appeared to differ from Ibrahim's version of events.
+However, her account of how the altercation began differed slightly from Ibrahim.

 Abdelmuid said she knows the other teens in the group, and was with them when they gave statements to police detailing how Nabra got separated during the attack.

-Relaying what the teens witnessed, Abdelmuid said Torres was at the McDonald's eating, and appeared to be "obviously drunk."
+Relaying what the teens witnessed, Abdelmuid said Torres was at the McDonald's eating and was "obviously drunk."

 "He was at the McDonald's eating at the same time and he followed them in his car," Abdelmuid said.
-"He threw a beer bottle at them and they started running to the Bowl America parking lot nearby," she said.
+"He threw a beer bottle at them and they started running to the Bowl America parking lot nearby."

 The suspect then tried to drive over the sidewalk after the group ran into the parking lot, and got mad when he couldn't, according to Abdelmuid.